joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/050-System-Hardening.md

 - Disable unnecessary services
 - Adopt best practices

-**Reducing system elements**
+**Reducing system elements**.
 Reducing the number of system elements is a system hardening technique that removes unnecessary software and services to reduce the attack surface.

 ## Configurations